 - Windows and doors

-At the end of the inspection, the inspector gives the potential buyer a report that outlines what they discovered.
+At the end of the inspection process, the inspector gives the potential buyer a report that outlines what they discovered.
 The report is likely to list what systems, if any, need repairs or what needs improvement.
-After the inspection, it’s likely that the buyer will come back to the seller and want to negotiate the cost of any necessary repairs.
+Following, it’s likely that the buyer will come back to the seller and want to negotiate the cost of any necessary repairs.
 If you and the buyer can’t agree on repairs or on who should pay for what, there is a chance that the deal will fall through.

 Selling Your House?
-Find out If an Auction Is Right for You
+Find out If Auction Is Right for You

-While listing your house in the traditional manner or for-sale-by-owner often requires you to make repairs and spruce it up in advance, selling your house through an auction doesn’t.
-Cates Auction & Realty Company serves the greater Kansas City area and can help you get the best price possible for your home in Kansas City and the surrounding area.
-To learn more about the auction process and to see if it’s the best option for you, fill out our form for a free property analysis today.
+Listing your home traditionally or for-sale-by-owner often requires you to make repairs in advance, selling your house at auction doesn’t.
+Cates Auction serves both Kansas & Missouri and can help get you the best possible price for your home.
+To learn more about the auction process and to see what the best option is for you, complete a complimentary property analysis.